alyf-de/banking/README.md

 The **Auto Reconcile** button at the very top of the tool automatically reconciles Bank Transactions and vouchers that have matching reference numbers.

-The reconciliation will occurr within the limits of the account and date filters that are set.
+The reconciliation will occur within the limits of the account and date filters that are set.